3 out of 4 brands aren't happy with their website redesign. That statistic sucks.

 Before you embark in redesigning your existing website, consider reading through our guide.

-In this website redesign project planning guide, you'll get a clear, step-by-step plan full of best practices on how to pull off the most effective redesign process.
+In this guide, you'll get a clear, step-by-step website redesign project plan full of best practices on how to pull off the most effective redesign process.

 Our companion website redesign worksheet has exercises, additional tips, and expert insights to help you shoot for the moon.